Skip to main content

 Partnership Law

 Louise advises both partnerships and individual partners in the legal, financial and property sectors.
-Louise has been referred to in Legal 500 2021 as a key practitioner and is described by sources as “on the ball” in the 2019 edition.
-Her advice spans partner exits, forced retirements/expulsions, discrimination and whistleblowing claims as well as advising on individual hires.
+Louise has been referred to in Legal 500 2024 as a key practitioner and is described by sources as “on the ball” in the 2019 edition.
+Her advice spans investigations, partner exits, restrictive covenants, forced retirements/expulsions, discrimination and whistleblowing claims as well as advising on individual hires.

 Professional Memberships